 Shitenno-ji Temple

-Founded in 593, Shitenno-ji Temple is one of the oldest temples in Japan and an absolute must-see while visiting Osaka.
-Much has changed at this temple complex over its more than 1,400 years of history with several reconstructions—the most recent in the post-WWII period—painstakingly done to recreate the spirit of the original.
+Founded in 593, Shitenno-ji Temple is one of the oldest temples in Japan.
+It’s an absolute must-see while visiting Osaka.
+Much has changed at this temple complex over its more than 1,400 years of history.
+It’s experienced several reconstructions.
+The most recent in was in the post-WWII period.
+The renovations were painstakingly undertaken to recreate the spirit of the original.

-Among the highlights of Shitenno-ji are its 13th-century stone Ishii-no-torii gate, five-storey pagoda, treasure hall, and Main Hall (Kondo) where Prince Shotoku, the temple’s founder, is enshrined.
-Perhaps best of all is the Gokuraku-jodo Garden, a beautiful Japanese garden inspired by the west that features ponds, pathways, and one of the best viewing spots for cherry blossoms in Osaka.
+There are plenty of highlights at Shitenno-ji.
+Among them are its 13th-century stone Ishii-no-torii gate, five-storey pagoda,and treasure hall.
+You’ll also see the Main Hall (Kondo) where Prince Shotoku, the temple’s founder, is enshrined.
+Perhaps best of all, though, is the Gokuraku-jodo Garden.
+This beautiful Japanese garden was inspired by the west.
+It features ponds, pathways, and one of the best viewing spots for cherry blossoms in Osaka.

 How to get to Shitenno-ji Temple

-Visiting via Osaka public transportation, the closest station to Shitenno-ji is Shitennoji-mae-Yuhigaoka Station on the Tanimachi Line.
+By Osaka public transportation, the easiest way to get to the temple is by metro.
+The closest station to Shitenno-ji is Shitennoji-mae-Yuhigaoka Station on the Tanimachi Line.
 From Exit 4 walk south along the smaller street running parallel to Tanimachi-suji.
 The temple’s stone torii gate will be about four blocks ahead on your right.

 Isshinji Temple

-Burrowed down on a site with 12th-century roots, Isshinji Temple is easily one of the most unique you’ll encounter on your trip to Japan.
-A modern sculpture, fashioned from steel bars and sheets of metal, greets you at the temple’s gate, confusing visitors with the stark contrast to the place of worship lingering just past.
+Burrowed down on a site with 12th-century roots, Isshinji Temple is one of the most unique you’ll encounter on your trip to Japan.
+The temple greets your with a modern sculpture, fashioned from steel bars and sheets of metal.
+Its stark contrast with other places of worship can be a bit confusing for visitors at first.

-Unlike other temples in Osaka, what makes Isshinji Temple so compelling isn’t simply its outward beauty but the uniqueness of the treasures inside.
-The temple features Okutsu Butsu, a practice where human bones are mixed with clay and sculpted into statues and relics.
-Within Isshinji Temple, you’ll encounter 15 Okutsu Butsu statues collectively containing the remains of over a million people.
+Unlike other temples in Osaka, what makes Isshinji Temple so compelling isn’t its outward beauty.
+It’s the uniqueness of the treasures inside.
+The temple features Okutsu Butsu.
+In this practice human bones are mixed with clay and sculpted into statues and relics.
+Within Isshinji Temple, you’ll encounter 15 Okutsu Butsu statues.
+They collectively contain the remains of over a million people.

 How to get to Isshinji Temple